david-rockwood/fimpad/README.md

 https://github.com/ggml-org/llama.cpp
 ```

 When you start llama-server, set a higher context size than the default 4096.
 Try 20000 to start.
 Smaller runs faster, bigger allows for longer documents and chats.
+The max for IBM Granite 4.0 H is 131072.

 ## The LLMs